UKCloud/documentation/articles/azure/azs-how-configure-custom-script-extension.md

 Custom script extensions download and execute scripts on Azure Stack virtual machines.
 Custom script extensions are useful for post deployment configuration, software installation, or any other configuration or management tasks.

-This article will explain how to add custom script extensions to new and existing VMs on Azure Stack.
+This article explains how to add custom script extensions to new and existing VMs on Azure Stack.

 There are two options for deploying custom script extensions:

 1. Deploy a custom script extension from your local disk.

 2. Deploy a custom script extension using a file URI.

 ## Prerequisites